A Mixture of SDB Skew-t Factor Analyzers: Background

 \subsection{The Expectation-Maximization Algorithm}

 The expectation-maximization (EM) algorithm \citep{dempster77} is an iterative algorithm for finding maximum likelihood estimates when data are incomplete or are treated as such.
 The EM algorithm has been widely used for parameter estimation in mixture model based-clustering.
-The EM algorithm alternates between two steps, an expectation (E-) step and a maximization (M-) step.
-In the E-step, the expected value of the complete-data log-likelihood is computed, i.e., updated, given the current parameter estimates.
+The EM algorithm alternates between two steps, an expectation (E) step and a maximization (M) step.
+In the E-step, the expected value of the complete-data log-likelihood is computed, i.e., updated, conditional on the current parameter estimates.
 In the M-step, this expected value is maximized with respect to the model parameters, i.e., the parameter estimates are updated. \cite{mclachlan08} give a detailed review of EM algorithms and their application to mixture models.

 To formulate clustering problems in the complete-data framework, we introduce indicator variables $Z_{ig}$, where $z_{ig}=1$ if $\vecx_i$ is in component $g$ and $z_{ig}=0$ otherwise.
 The complete-data are then given by the observed $\vecx_1,\ldots,\vecx_n$ together with the missing $\vecz_1,\ldots,\vecz_n$, where $\vecz_i=(z_{i1},\ldots,z_{iG})$ for $i=1,\ldots,n$.
-For the MUSTFA models, there is another source of missing data, i.e., the latent variables (cf.\ Section~\ref{sec:para}).
-These latent variables join the observed data and the missing labels to form the complete-data for the MUSTFA models.
-We fit our MUSTFA models using an alternating expectation-conditional maximization (AECM) algorithm \citep{meng97}, which allows different complete-data at each conditional maximization (CM) step.
+For the MSDBFA models, there is another source of missing data, i.e., the latent variables (see Section~\ref{sec:para}).
+These latent variables join the observed data and the missing labels to form the complete-data for the MSDBFA models.
+We fit our MSDBFA models using an alternating expectation-conditional maximization (AECM) algorithm \citep{meng97}, which allows different complete-data at each conditional maximization (CM) step.
 Details are given in Section~\ref{sec:para}.